LeonLow97/LeonLow97/README.md

 <img width="100%" alt="image" src="https://github.com/LeonLow97/LeonLow97/assets/102566827/25e14752-38ec-4203-ab8b-b5a4a6de3f77"><br>

-I am Leon Low, a Senior Software Engineer and the best part is that I am self-taught.
+Hey there, I am Leon Low, a Senior Software Engineer and the best part is that I am self-taught.
 I graduated with a Bachelor's Degree in Chemical Engineering from National University of Singapore (NUS) in year 2022 and have started my career as a Software Engineer since then.
 I am an independent learner and takes strong product ownership over the things that I do.
+Do give me a follow! 😀

 <hr>
 <div align="center">Contribution to Open-Source Projects</div>